gghienne/image_segmentation/README.md

 # Image segmentation (Topic#3)
-Python implementation for image segmentation using watershed and min-cut/max-flow algorithms
+Python implementation for image segmentation using watershed and min-cut/max-flow algorithms.
+You will find the associated pdf presentation in the repository's root.

 ## Min-cut/max-flow based algorithm (Groupe#2)
 This section was implemented by Hatim El Malik and Ilan Kleiman.